Kurt Goldstein: Holistic approach

-Goldstein's holistic approach is described in his book, The Organism.
+Goldstein's holistic approach is described in his book The Organism.
 Rather than looking at certain phenomena, such as the patellar reflex, as singular events, Goldstein tried to understand them as components of a holistic organism.
 Although he believed it was possible that reflexes could exist by themselves, Goldstein's approach postulated that they always exist in concurrence with another process in the body.
 While hitting the kneecap with a rubber hammer or testing the pupillary response might seem to be a simple example of an isolated reflex, Goldstein argued that a holistic approach would be necessary to fully understand what the body is experiencing.
 In an excerpt from The Organism, he writes:

 If, in examining a man's pupillary reflex, we obtain a relatively constant contraction of the iris, this is possible only because the individual, so to speak, surrenders his eye to us and completely foregoes the usual act of seeing, i.e. the visual prehension of some environmental feature.
-Of course, it is true that in real vision the diameter of the pupil changes according to the amount of light on the seen object.
-But it certainly is not true that the same light intensity will produce the same contraction when it affects the organ in isolation (as in the reflex examination), and when it acts upon the eye of the person who deliberately regards an objects.
+Of course, it is true that in real vision, the diameter of the pupil changes according to the amount of light on the seen object.
+But it certainly is not true that the same light intensity will produce the same contraction when it affects the organ in isolation (as in the reflex examination), and when it acts upon the eye of the person who deliberately regards objects.
 Although it is not easy to prove this experimentally, one only needs to contrast the pupillary reaction of a man looking interestedly at a brightly illuminated object with the reaction of an eye which has been exposed "in isolation," to the same light intensity.
 The difference in pupillary reaction is immediately manifest.

 Goldstein asserts that, when observing a phenomenon within an organism, humans instinctively isolate that observation from the context in an attempt to understand it better.
 Yet, in doing so, they miss the essence or intrinsic nature of the organism.
 Rather than attempting to understand single facets of a situation, Goldstein believes it is essential to understand the situation in which the phenomenon arose.

 To illustrate this idea, Goldstein gives the example of a person first learning how to ride a bicycle.
 Initially, the person will attempt various motions in an attempt to succeed.
 While some motions fail to manifest in success, eventually the individual will understand how to coordinate their body in respect to the bicycle, and ride it successfully.
 While a smoothly propelled bicycle may signify accomplishment, looking at the coordinated movements of the learner and the smile that results is also another sign.
 Thus, when looking at a single aspect of a phenomenon instead of the whole, Goldstein argues one misses the true nature of the phenomenon.